acowusu/ImperialCTF22/2-Oracle/README.md

 }
 ```

-we then submitted the last number as our guess and got the flag
+We then submitted the last number as our guess and got the flag